 I don’t live under a rock, so I was already familiar with the texture of unspun cotton: it’s soft and compressible similar to other traditional pillow filling like down.
 It seemed safe to assume that a cotton-filled pillow would be reasonably comfortable.
 I committed to finding a nice one online.

 Surprisingly, cotton filled pillows aren’t easy to find.

 Note: I’m not a fan of these modern petroleum-based pillow fillings.
 Most are not biodegradable and some are potentially hazardous to your health.
 Thus, cotton-filled pillows seem like a good healthy and eco-friendly alternative that was worth trying.

 After comparing the few products available, I finally decided on what seemed to be the best available standard size (20×26”) organic cotton pillow.

 After a couple days, the pillow arrived at my door and my helpful children tore into the box for me.
 They’ve both slept on hefty buckwheat pillows their entire life, so this light and fluffy thing was immediately impressive to them.
 I was a little more skeptical.

 How does it feel?
 Soft/Firm/Malleable?

 First, I was surprised that the pillow wasn’t more squishy.
 While “soft,” is an accurate adjective to describe cotton, relative to some other popular pillow fillings, it felt rather firm.
-Down and polyfill offer far greater compressibility.
+Down and polyfill, for example, offer far greater compressibility.

 Mind you, a firm pillow can be preferable for many, if it is also malleable.
 A malleable filling will conform to the shape of your shoulders, neck and head.
 Even support of your head’s weight will eliminate uncomfortable pressure points (and help you sleep).
 Unfortunately the cotton filling in my pillow didn’t seem very malleable.
 It had a relatively constant form when packed into a pillowcase.
 Its rectangular loaf-like shape wasn’t easily changed.